James Alpin McPherson: Capture and trials

-McPherson was eventually captured, not by the police, but members of the public.
-On 30 March 1866, at Monduran Station near Gin Gin, owned by William Henry Walsh, two station workers, Dougie, and Walsh's nephew Jack, told the station supervisor, William Nott, that they thought they had seen McPherson as they returned from Gin Gin.
-The three, and another man called 'Currie', formed an armed party and they found McPherson about six miles away.
-Nott called on McPherson to stand down but they were forced to give chase until Nott threatened to shoot.
-McPherson dropped his gun, saying, 'I give myself up', adding, 'I knew you were not the police by the pace at which you followed me down that ridge'.
-They returned McPherson to the station, for the night, and then into the custody of the Police at Gin Gin.
+Macpherson was eventually captured, not by the police, but members of the public.
+On 30 March 1866, at Monduran Station near Gin Gin, owned by William Henry Walsh, two station workers, Dougie, and Walsh's nephew Jack, told the station supervisor, William Nott, that they thought they had seen Macpherson as they returned from Gin Gin.
+The three, and another man called 'Currie', formed an armed party and they found Macpherson about six miles away.
+Nott called on Macpherson to stand down but they were forced to give chase until Nott threatened to shoot.
+Macpherson dropped his gun, saying, 'I give myself up', adding, 'I knew you were not the police by the pace at which you followed me down that ridge'.
+They returned Macpherson to the station, for the night, and then into the custody of the Police at Gin Gin.

-McPherson was taken to the court-house at Maryborough where spectators told the Maryborough Chronicle that they were disappointed with his appearance as he wasn't 'flash' or 'ferocious looking'.
+Macpherson was taken to the court-house at Maryborough where spectators told the Maryborough Chronicle that they were disappointed with his appearance as he wasn't 'flash' or 'ferocious looking'.
 He was then remanded to the Brisbane for a Supreme Court trial over the Willis public house robbery, but was found not guilty.
 He was then returned to Maryborough, to appear, on 13 September 1866, on charges related to robbing the local mails.
-McPherson was found guilty and given two twenty-five-year sentences, to be served concurrently, at St Helena Island, Moreton Bay.
+Macpherson was found guilty and given two twenty-five-year sentences, to be served concurrently, at St Helena Island, Moreton Bay.
 The presiding Judge noting that the sentence was heavier than would usually have been given for such crimes but he intended for it to have a deterrent effect.

 Later life

-McPherson entered St Helena on 14 September 1866, and, on 11 April 1870, was shot in the wrist and apprehended, with six others, who had freed themselves from the stockade and where hiding in the scrub before they attempted to escape from the island.
+Macpherson entered St Helena on 14 September 1866, and, on 11 April 1870, while attempting to escape from the island, was shot in the wrist and apprehended with six others who had freed themselves from the stockade and were hiding in the scrub.

-In 1874, a petition to request clemency for McPherson, organised by the Rev. B. G. Wilson, and signed by members of the Queensland parliament, was successful in securing his release on 22 December.
-McPherson found work as a stockman at Cressbrook, and later, as an outstation overseer.
-Another outstation manager at the time was Sylvester Browne, brother of Thomas Alexander Browne, author of the 1882 bushranger novel Robbery Under Arms, leading to suggestion that McPherson's exploits may have been adapted for the plot.
+In 1874, a petition to request clemency for Macpherson, organised by the Rev. B. G. Wilson, and signed by members of the Queensland parliament, was successful in securing his release on 22 December.
+Macpherson found work as a stockman at Cressbrook, and later, as an outstation overseer.
+Another outstation manager at the time was Sylvester Browne, brother of Thomas Alexander Browne, author of the 1882 bushranger novel Robbery Under Arms, leading to suggestion that Macpherson's exploits may have been adapted for the plot.

-In 1878, at a private residence in Blackall, McPherson married Elizabeth Annie Hausfeldt, from Isisford.
+In 1878, at a private residence in Blackall, Macpherson married Elizabeth Annie Hausfeldt, from Isisford.
 They went on to have four sons and two daughters.

 He died, aged 53, on 23 August 1895 at Burketown, after falling from a horse.

 Legacy

-Each year, on the third weekend of March, Gin Gin holds a Wild Scotsman Festival, named for McPherson and his 1866 arrest.
+Each year, on the third weekend of March, Gin Gin holds a Wild Scotsman Festival, named for Macpherson and his 1866 arrest.